 - Zone hours in the HAC lot ONLY have been adjusted to the following: 7:00 a.m. to 7:00 p.m., Monday through Friday.

-- During zone hours, north residents are to park in lots north of Bacot, Sanderson, and Franklin.
-Additional north resident parking may be found in the HAC lot.
+- During zone hours, north residents are to park in lots north of Bacot, Sanderson and Franklin.

-- The HAC lot is open to visitors, faculty, staff, and communter students during zone hours (except to south residents).
+- The HAC lot is open to visitors, faculty, staff and commuter students only during zone hours.

 - The circular drive (Whitworth circle) from State Street is reserved at all times for visitors and staff.